QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 13 November 2025, Thursday : I missed Day 40/100 yesterday.
 Yesterday, I procrastinated a lot (old own disease LoL) by distracting myself to unnecessary tasks.
 Also, yesterday I got ill badly and then falling asleep accidentally again.
 Just STAY CONSISTENT GUYSS!!!

+Day 40/100 : 14 November 2025, Thursday (≈15 mins; >1 hour❌)
+> What I do today :
+- I already try and struggling to solve "Day7_57. " challenge.
+Right now I'm feel so sleepy and exhausted (I should to play some sports right now hehehe).
+Also, I procrastinated a bit by distractions from social medias.
+STAY CONSISTENT and Happy Coding!!